jshwi/pyaud-plugins/README.rst

     format          -- Audit code with `Black`
     format-docs     -- Format docstrings with `docformatter`
     format-str      -- Format f-strings with `flynt`
-    generate-rcfile -- Print rcfile to stdout
     imports         -- Audit imports with `isort`
     lint            -- Lint code with `pylint`
-    params          -- Check docstring params match function signatures sort-pyproject  -- Sort pyproject.toml file with `toml-sort` test            -- Run all tests
+    modules         -- Display all available plugins and their documentation params          -- Check docstring params match function signatures readme-help     -- Test help documented in README is up to date sort-pyproject  -- Sort pyproject.toml file with `toml-sort` test            -- Run all tests
     tests           -- Run the package unit-tests with `pytest`